Romainfer/Romainfer/README.md

     <img src="pictures/logo_downshape.png" data-fig-align="center"width="200" />
   </div>
   <div style="flex: 50%; padding-left: 20px;">
-    This research compendium  allow to downloading and shaping CMIP6 and Copernicus data from the ESGF website and the Copernicus API, with CMIP6 variables being bias-corrected.
+    This research compendium allows for downloading and shaping CMIP6 and Copernicus data from the ESGF website and the Copernicus API, with CMIP6 variables being bias-corrected.
   </div>
 </div>